huin/accountmerge/README.md

   - Be smarter about merging transactions in.
 It's commonly incorrect to merge a transaction into an existing transaction if one posting gets deduped against an existing posting, and another posting gets created/added.
+  - Retain ordering from existing transaction sources.
+Might need to import with a tag that specifies the order of a transaction within the given date.
+    Re-order in the destination to respect the source.

 ## Fingerprints